tredfern/terminus/docs/DESIGN.md

 ### Scoping
 _Describe the elements of the game/project that are in/out of scope.
 Use your thoughts from risk combined with creativity to identify the things you really need, and those things that will make the project less likely to succeed._

-### Milestones
-#### Goal: First public release
-A game with:
-- Basic Character Generation
-- Combat mechanics
-- Small variety of enemies
-- Basic skill checks
-- Something that feels like a spaceship
-- A story exists, but not necessarily good
-- Some items that can be found and used
-- A couple of different environments

-## Key Milestones
-### 0. Basic foundations [COMPLETED]
-This is some next steps to lay good foundations depending on what comes up next
-  - Load/Save game: Always a tricky thing to work out, building this in early should be easier than deferring to the last moment.
-Use a save game slot system
-  - Options screen: Simple ability to set resolution for game, change key maps.
-This is to prevent anything being too rigid to change later
-  - Character Details Screen: Something in game to pop-up a display over the map

-### 1. Simple never ending roguelike [COMPLETED]
-This should focus on moving the character around an testing the combat system
-  - Inventory to equip melee and ranged weapon
-  - Create enemy spawners that trigger new enemies whenever rooms are empty
-  - Combat has some strategic feel
-    - Ranged Combat
-    - Melee Combat
-  - Character generation gives some ability scores and combat skills
-  - AI that charges the player down
-  - Some ability to heal character

-### 2. Expanding the map system << I Am Here >>
-Expanding the maps slightly
-  - Ladders that go up/down.
-When returning to a previous level the level should look like it did when you left
-  - Introduce skill checks like a computer terminal that opens a door,
-  - Items are added to rooms/corridors that could serve a function for skill checks
-  - Description generators for rooms
-  - "Static" rooms that could be used for key plot points
-  - Map zoom out display

-### 3. Improved AI
-  - Patrolling AI that moves from room to room
-  - Guard AI that stays in room until the player enters
-  - Repair AI that fixes up enemy units that are damaged
-  - Fleeing AI that runs after taking a certain amount of damage
-  - Introduce Allies that assist player
-    - AI Holding rooms that are cleared
-    - AI Follow player and assist in battle

-### 4. Story Events
-  - Introduce quests
-  - Messages that can happen describing what is going on
-  - Intro screen setting up the scene
-  - Define a story arc based on the levels that you move through
-  - Introduce different environment conditions (Fire and Vacuum)